theejung/PosCal/README.md

 We use python 3.7.
 Please run ```pip install -r requirement.txt``` to install python dependencies.

 ## Running the BERT classifier with PosCal training
 Note that you add the flag `--poscal_train` for PosCal training.
-The example below uses the ShortRomance datsaet in [xSLUE](https://arxiv.org/abs/1911.03663) (Kang et al., 2019).
+The example below uses the ShortRomance dataset in [xSLUE](https://arxiv.org/abs/1911.03663) (Kang et al., 2019).
 Please refer to the xslue [resposiotry](https://github.com/dykang/xslue) to download the datasets.
 ```
 python classify_bert.py \
     --model_type bert \